Photo Gallery

 Most paper cylinders are made with the tab glued under the end of the cylinder:

 When assembling tiny cupolas and domes without internal support, insert a small wad of tissue paper soaked with a drop of glue to give the rooftop sections something to attach to.
+Push the tissue paper up from the bottom with a toothpick or blunt stick, while holding the rooftop in place until the glue dries.

 For many more helpful general instructions on paper modelling, see the tips and techniques sections of the Card Modelling FAQ and Paper Paradise.